Pixel-Wise Contrastive Distillation: Abstract

 \section{Abstract}

-We present the first pixel-level self-supervised distillation framework specified for dense prediction tasks.
-Our approach, called Pixel-Wise Contrastive Distillation (PCD), distills knowledge by attracting the corresponding pixels from student's and teacher's output feature maps.
-This pixel-to-pixel distillation demands for maintaining the spatial information of teacher's output.
-We propose a SpatialAdaptor that adapts the well-trained projection/prediction head of the teacher used to encode vectorized features to processing 2D feature maps.
-SpatialAdaptor enables more informative pixel-level distillation, yielding a better student for dense prediction tasks.
-Besides, in light of the inadequate effective receptive fields of small models, we utilize a plug-in multi-head self-attention module to explicitly relate the pixels of student's feature maps.
-Overall, our PCD outperforms previous self-supervised distillation methods on various dense prediction tasks.
-A backbone of ResNet-18 distilled by PCD achieves $37.4$ AP$^\text{bbox}$ and $34.0$ AP$^{mask}$ with \mbox{Mask R-CNN} detector on COCO dataset, emerging as the first pre-training method surpassing the supervised pre-trained counterpart.
+We present a simple but effective pixel-level self-supervised distillation framework friendly to dense prediction tasks.
+Our method, called Pixel-Wise Contrastive Distillation (PCD), distills knowledge by attracting the corresponding pixels from student's and teacher's output feature maps.
+PCD includes a novel design called SpatialAdaptor which ``reshapes'' a part of the teacher network while preserving the distribution of its output features.
+Our ablation experiments suggest that this reshaping behavior enables more informative pixel-to-pixel distillation.
+Moreover, we utilize a plug-in multi-head self-attention module that explicitly relates the pixels of student's feature maps to enhance the effective receptive field, leading to a more competitive student.
+PCD outperforms previous self-supervised distillation methods on various dense prediction tasks.
+A backbone of \mbox{ResNet-18-FPN} distilled by PCD achieves $37.4$ AP$^\text{bbox}$ and $34.0$ AP$^\text{mask}$ on COCO dataset using the detector of \mbox{Mask R-CNN}.
+We hope our study will inspire future research on how to pre-train a small model friendly to dense prediction tasks in a self-supervised fashion.
+Our implementation is availvable at \url{https://github.com/allo-rene/pcd}.